Alfa Romeo GTV and Spider: History

-The GTV was initially offered with 2.0 TS or 2.0 V6 Turbo, while Spider with 2.0 TS or 3.0 V6 12V.
+Engine choices included the 2.0-litre Twin Spark 4-cylinder engine or the 2.0-litre turbocharged V6 engine for the GTV, with the engine choices for the Spider being the 2.0-litre Twin Spark engine or a naturally aspirated 3.0-litre 12V V6 engine.

-The exterior design was finished in July 1988.
-Production began in late 1993 with four cars, all 3.0 V6 Spiders, assembled at the Alfa Romeo Arese Plant in Milan.
-In early 1994 the first GTV was produced, with 2.0 Twin Spark engine.
-The first premiere was then held at the Paris Motor Show in 1994.
-The GTV and Spider were officially launched at the Geneva Motor Show in March 1995 and sales began the same year.
-V6 Turbo GTVs had two air intakes on the lower lip, one for oil cooler and other for intercooler.
-Early V6 Spiders lacked any additional intakes as the oil cooler was mounted in front of the radiator.
+Production began in late 1993 with four cars, all being 3.0 V6 Spider models, assembled at the Alfa Romeo Arese Plant in Milan.
+In early 1994, the first GTV was produced, with the 2.0-litre Twin Spark engine.
+The production models debuted at the 1994 Paris Motor Show.
+The GTV and Spider were officially launched at the Geneva Motor Show in March 1995 and sales began in the same year.
+The GTV V6 Turbo has two air intakes on the lower lip, one for the oil cooler and the other for the intercooler.
+Early models of the V6 Spider lacked any additional air intakes as the oil cooler was mounted in front of the radiator.
 The car was produced in three distinct phases.
-The Phase 1 cars had a black plastic grille in the nose of the bonnet, without the chrome edging and black-painted sills all round.
+The Phase 1 cars have a black plastic grille located in the nose of the bonnet, without the chrome details and black-painted sills all round.